Wired Connection Klipper Configuration

 lsusb

-, this is a system issue and cannot be resolved here; you need to replace a confirmed normal system. -
+, this is a system issue, and we are unable to help; you need to replace with a confirmed normal system. -

-If the information circled in the image below appears, you can proceed to the next step.
+If the information circled in the following image appears, you can proceed to the next step.

 -